 \subsection{Comparative analysis}

 To quantify the advantages of the proposed modelling approach, it has been compared to two existing battery sizing methodologies.
-The first methodology (referred to as "Cyc.Lt.(DoD,C-rate)") is taken from \cite{padmanabhan2019battery}, where the nonlinear relationship between the battery DoD, C-rate and cycle lifetime is considered with a piece-wise linear function.
-However, in opposite to the proposed methodology, the battery efficiency and available battery capacity are kept constant.
+The first methodology (referred to as "Cyc.Lt.(DoD,C-rate)") is taken from \cite{padmanabhan2019battery}, where the nonlinear relationship between the battery DoD, C-rate, and cycle lifetime is considered with a piece-wise linear function.
+However, in contrast to the proposed methodology, the battery efficiency and available battery capacity are kept constant.
 The second methodology (referred to as "Deg.(SoC,DoD,C-rate);Rint(SoC)") has been proposed in \cite{berrueta2018combined}, where the dynamic programming optimization is used to resolve a comprehensive Li-ion battery model that accounts for the battery degradation (i.e., capacity fade and internal resistance growth from both idling and cycling), and SoC dependant equivalent circuit $Rint$ model.
-In contrast to the proposed approach, both methodologies allow choosing only one battery operation strategy for the whole planning horizon, while, as it has been shown in the previous subsection, to achieve optimal battery utilization the strategy needs to be substantially altered during the whole operational lifetime (see Fig. \ref{fig:SOC_res} and \ref{fig:deg_res}).
-All three methodologies have been applied to the same LiFePO$_4$ benchmark model from the literature and the same case-study of one peak demand scenario, described in the present section.
+In contrast to the proposed approach, both methodologies allow choosing only one battery operation strategy for the whole planning horizon, while, as it has been shown in the previous subsection, to achieve optimal battery utilization, the strategy needs to be substantially altered during the whole operational lifetime (see Fig. \ref{fig:SOC_res} and \ref{fig:deg_res}).
+Notably, all three methodologies have been applied to the same LiFePO$_4$ benchmark model from the literature and the same case study of one peak demand scenario, described in the present section.
+The first state-of-the-art model from \cite{padmanabhan2019battery} is MILP compatible, and it was solved using the same solvers used for the proposed model.
+The second state-of-the-art model from \cite{berrueta2018combined} does not meet MILP requirements; hence, it was solved using a dynamic programming heuristic proposed in the same paper.
 It is worth noting that given the same disposition of the sizing methodologies to possible errors (investment risks), the obtained solutions would be indicative for the relative expected benefit of one method over the other if the original model is the same.
-Thus, we derive the advantage of the proposed methodology over the state-of-the-art based on the obtained optimal solutions.
+Thus, the advantage of the proposed methodology over the state-of-the-art is derived based on the obtained optimal solutions.